aswinnarayanan/vnm/README.md

 ## Quickstart
 1. Install Docker from here: https://docs.docker.com/get-docker/ (Mac, Windows, Linux; for HPC/supercomputer: https://github.com/NeuroDesk/neurodesk)

-2. Create a local folder where the downloaded software packages will be stored, e.g. ~/vnm in Mac and Linux, or C:\vnm in Windows
+2. Create a local folder where the downloaded applications will be stored, e.g. ~/vnm in Mac and Linux, or C:\vnm in Windows

 3. Open a terminal, and type the folowing command to automatically download the VNM container and run it (Mac, Windows, Linux commands listed below)